Clarksville Gas and Water Department plans Water Valve Maintenance for Lexington Drive and surrounding areas - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned water valve maintenance work on Wednesday, September 24th, 2025, at 10:00am and will turn off water service on Lexington Drive and surrounding areas.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned water valve maintenance work on Monday, September 29th, 2025, at 10:30am and will turn off water service on South Senseney Circle and surrounding areas.

 Utility construction workers will temporarily and intermittently turn off water service according to the work schedule listed.
 Low water pressure may also affect residents on connecting streets and roads where the work is being done.